 Let’s face it: Running shoes are not cheap.
-A good, high quality pair of running shoes from a reputable manufacturer will set you back at least $120.
+A good, high quality pair of running shoes from a reputable manufacturer will set you back at least $120, specially if they are running shoes for bad knees.
 Nevertheless, it’s a good investment in terms of your health and fitness.
 But we can make that investment last longer by taking care of your shoes.

 Simply stated, if you take good care of your running shoes, they’ll take good care of your feet.
 But if you abuse your shoes, chances are they will wear out prematurely and lose its cushioning and protective properties.